-The history of light therapy dates back more than 3000 years in India, where sunlight was used for therapeutic purposes and recorded in the sacred Hindu texts.
-Today, the beneficial effects of light therapy are well-established and they involve the use of visible light or non-visible ultraviolet light to treat a myriad of conditions.
+The history of light therapy dates back more than 3,000 years ago in India, where sunlight was used for therapeutic purposes and recorded in the sacred Hindu texts.
+Today, the beneficial effects of light therapy are well-established and they involve the use of visible light or non-visible ultraviolet (UV) light to treat a myriad of conditions.

 Conventional light sources include incandescent lamps, fluorescent lamps and electric ares.
 Light therapy boxes that emanate full-spectrum light similar in composition to sunlight are also often employed.
 Identifying the individual circadian rhythm and selection of proper timing is critical for adequate administration of light therapy.